-There are two JTAG ports available that can be chained together or used separately.
-When chained together, a single port is used for ARM processor code downloads and run-time control operations, PL configuration, and PL debug with the ChipScope Pro embedded logic analyzer.
+Two JTAG ports are available and can be chained together or used separately.
+When chained together, a single port is used for ARM processor code downloads and run-time control operations, PL configuration, and PL debug with the ChipScopeTM Pro embedded logic analyzer.
 This enables tools such as the Xilinx Software Development Kit (SDK) and ChipScope Pro analyzer to share a single download cable from Xilinx.

 When the JTAG chain is split, one port is used for PS support, including direct access to the ARM DAP interface.
 This CoreSight interface enables the use of ARM-compliant debug and software development tools such as Development Studio 5 (DS-5TM).
-The other JTAG port can then be used by the Xilinx FPGA tools for access to the PL, including configuration bitstream downloads and PL debug with the ChipScope Pro analyzer.
+The other JTAG port can then be used by the Xilinx FPGA tools for access to the PL, including configuration bitstream downloads and PL debug with the integrated logic analyzer.
 In this mode, users can download to, and debug the PL in the same manner as a stand-alone FPGA.